Propaganda during the Reformation: Protestant propaganda

 Protestant propaganda and church doctrine broke away from the traditional conventions of the Catholic Church.
 They called for a change in the way that the church was run and insisted that the buying and selling of indulgences and religious positions be stopped as well as the papal corruption that had been allowed to occur.
 In addition to this, Reformers questioned the authority of the Church and in particular the Pope.
 Protestants believed that the main authority of their church should be the Gospel or Scripture (expounded by private interpretation) and not the Pope, who is the earthly head of the Catholic Church.

 Another dominant message that was found in Protestant propaganda was the idea that every person should be granted access to the Bible to interpret it for themselves; this was the primary reason why Luther translated and published numerous copies of the New Testament during the Reformation years.
 Protestants questioned the belief that the Pope had the sole authority to interpret scripture.
 This can be seen in Luther's publication titled To the Christian Nobility of the German Nation, which criticized the Catholic belief that the Pope was supreme and could interpret scripture however he saw fit.
 To combat this, Luther put forth arguments from the Bible that indicated that everyone had the ability to interpret scripture and not just the Pope.

 In terms of tone and style, Reformation propaganda, while sometimes serious in tone, was often satirical, featuring word-play and sarcasm.
 In this it developed earlier medieval traditions of religious satire.
 One example of this would be Martin Luther's commentary on the Life of John Chrysostom in his Die Lügend von S. Johanne Chrysostomo.
+This satirical style helped undermine Catholic authority by ridiculing its rituals and hierarchy, making theological critiques more accessible.

 The Reformation messages were very controversial and were frequently banned in a number of Catholic cities.
 Despite this attempt by the Catholic Church to contain and repress Protestant propaganda, the Protestant propagandists found effective ways of disseminating their messages to their believers.
 The use of pamphlets became the primary method of spreading Protestant ideas and doctrine.
 Pamphlets took little time to produce and they could be printed and sold quickly making them harder to track down by the authorities and thus making them a very effective method of propaganda.
 The sheer number of pamphlets produced during this time period indicates that Protestant works during the Reformation were available on a consistent basis and on a large scale, making the controversial ideas accessible to the masses.
 This is one of the reasons that the Protestants were successful in their propaganda campaign and in the Reformation.